stavnstrup/abok/planning.md

 * Nafdocs?
 GitHub organization, nafdocs.org Ownership
 * What to do with the material on the existing site
-* Github flavoured markdown
+* Github flavored markdown

 # Governance

+Governance and usage of GitHub facilities - should properly be split up in two or more sections.

-* Usage of issues and pull requests
+* Usage of issues (proposals and comments) and pull requests (provide changes to the repository)
 * Milestones
 * Decision
 * Delegation of responsibility
 * Who - Arch CaT
-* Mapping of governance roles to GitHub organisational roles.
+* Mapping of governance roles to GitHub organizational roles.

 # References